Carlos Spaht: Early years

 Born to Gustave Beauregard Spaht and the former Flora Elizabeth Holden, Spaht was reared on a dairy farm in Gentry County in northwestern Missouri.
 The family moved to Louisiana in the middle 1920s.
-Spaht graduated from Louisiana State University in Baton Rouge, at which he joined the Reserve Officers' Training Corps and graduated second in his class and was the student body president.
+Spaht graduated from Louisiana State University in Baton Rouge, at which he joined the Reserve Officers' Training Corps.
 In 1931, he received his law degree from the Louisiana State University Law Center.

 He served in the United States Army during World War II, having eventually earned the rank of colonel.
 He went on active duty in the summer of 1941 and was sent to China to work with the 8th Chinese Army.
 He became involved in the battle to free the Burma Road and was a commander under General Joseph Stilwell.
 He also met Lieutenant General Claire Lee Chennault of the Flying Tigers, who grew up near Ferriday, Louisiana.
 At the Battle of Mount Song, Spadt, Peter S. Hopkins, and John C. Young were instrumental in planning and designing the explosive charges that destroyed that enemy stronghold.

 After his military service, Spaht was elected district attorney of East Baton Rouge Parish.
 He was later appointed a judge for the 19th Judicial District but resigned in order to run for governor in the 1951–1952 election cycle.